Double Descent Meets Out-of-Distribution Detection: Theoretical Insights and Empirical Analysis on the role of model complexity: Model representations and Neural Collapse Analysis

 \subsection{Evolution of NC1}

-In this section, we further analyse the evolution of NC1 and the model's learned representation with overparametrization, to further show their correlation.
+In this section, we further analyze the evolution of NC1 and the model's learned representation with overparametrization, to further show their correlation.
 Our analysis will focus primarily on the ResNet and CNN models, due to their similarities.
+To compare the NC convergence across architectures, we include the overparametrized and underparametrized NC1 value of each architecture in Table~\ref{tab:nc_absolute}.
 We will not address the transformer-based models whose performance, especially for generalization, were lower than those of ResNet or CNN.
 This is because transformers typically require extensive pre-training, particularly for small datasets, and this was not the case for our experiments.

 In order to visualize the variability collapse predicted by NC1, Figure \ref{fig:DD_NC_3_class_plot} shows the last-layer activations for both models at their optimal underparameterized and overparameterized widths.
 In ResNet, transitioning to overparameterized models leads to significant improvements in the compactness and separation of ID clusters, as well as enhanced orthogonality with OOD points.
 In contrast, the CNN model does not show clear improvements in ID compactness or OOD separation, making it difficult to determine which representation is better.